matloff/regtools/inst/MLOverview.md

 interest among statisticians.
 They are used mainly in classification settings.

-Say we are predicting catcher vs. non-catcher, based on height and weight.
+Say in the baseball data we are predicting catcher vs. non-catcher, based on height and weight.
 We might plot a scatter diagram, with height on the horizontal axis and weight on the vertical, using red dots for the catchers and blue dots for the non-catchers.
 We might draw a line that best separates the red and blue dots, then predict new cases by observing which side of the line they fall on.
 This is what SVM does (with more predictors, the line become a plane or hyperplane).

 Here is an example, using the Iris dataset built in to R:

 ![alt text](SVM.png)

-There are 3 classes, but we are just predicting setosa species vs. non-setosa here.
+There are 3 classes, but we are just predicting setosa species (shown by + symbols) vs. non-setosa (shown by boxes) here.
 Below the solid line, we predict setosa, otherwise non-setosa.

 SVM philosophy is that we'd like a wide buffer separating the classes, called the *margin*, denoted by the dashed lines.
 Data points lying on